AaronFR/Thinker/README.md

   - Auto select persona to describe which persona will be selected for a given prompt, workflow to be suggested in advance
     - file references/uploaded files noted -> inform user and system how they should be processed.

-- **Beta features**: Currently many features: workflows, auto-configeration, user encyclopedia data actually hinder requests due to their incomplete status, these features should be disable-able by toggle

 - **Front end**: Developing a user interface at this stage would help illustrate how finer details like selecting persona's/ demonstrating personas in action, showing what their doing, what their referencing, asking for questions, etc clearly.
  Facilitating the creation of these features.

 - **Graph Database**: utilise a singular graph database with nodes and edges to work as a better approximation of a mind, rather than desperate folders and files.
   - more efficient too, allowing a single call by context to determine knowledge, user knowledge, configuration and memory context.